 · The minimum safe hot stall (locked rotor) time shall be the greater of either five seconds more than or 150 % of the time required to accelerate the specified driven load with the starting voltage specified in 4.2.1 or 4.2.3.1.
 If these conditions cannot be met, the vendor shall notify the purchaser so that a workable solution can be jointly developed.
 When specified, the method of safe stall time calculation and the limits shall be described with the proposal.
 The minimum safe stall (locked rotor) time shall be clearly identified on the thermal limit curves.

-With rated voltage and frequency applied, machines shall comply with the characteristics listed below.
+With rated voltage and frequency applied, motors shall comply with the characteristics listed below.
 This does not apply to units started by or operated on ASDs.
 Where these limits shall have an adverse effect on other characteristics (particularly efficiency), the vendor shall state the effect and recommend preferred values.

 · The maximum locked-rotor current shall be between 450 % and 650 % of the rated full-load current unless otherwise specified.